mourjo/VMScheduling/README.md

 Let consider the VMs run replicated applications.
 To make them fault-tolerant to hardware failure, the customer expects to have the replicas running on distinct hosts.

-1. Implement a new scheduler (flag `antiAffinity`) that place the Vms with regards to their affinity.
+1. Implement a new scheduler (`antiAffinity` flag) that place the Vms with regards to their affinity.
 In practice, all Vms with an id between [0-99] must be on distinct nodes, the same with Vms having an id between [100-199], [200-299], ... .

+2. What is the temporal complexity of the algorithm ?

+3. What is the impact of such an algorithm over the cluster hosting capacity ?

+### Balance the load

+Balancing the load is usefull to avoid to alter specific hosts prematurely.
+It is also convenient to minimize the probabilities of saturating a host.

+1. Develop a scheduler that perform load balancing (`balance` flag) with regards to the mips available on each host.
+You should observe fewer penalties with regards to the naive scheduler.

-2. To check the scheduler is effective, implements an observer.
+2. To check the balancing is effective, implements an observer.
 A sample one is `PeakPowerObserver`.
-Basically, your observer must be called every simulated second to confirm Vms of a same group are hosted on distinct nodes.
-If this constraint is violated, then the observer must reports the co-located Vms.
-If needed, modify your scheduler or use the naive one to exhibit the correctness of the observer.
+Basically, your observer must be called every simulated second to estimate the balancing.
 The core method to implement is the `processEvent` method.
 Aside `startEntity` must be implemented as well to bootstrap the observation loop.

-### Balance the load

-Balancing the load is usefull to avoid to alter specific hosts prematurely.
-It is also convenient to minimize the probabilities of saturating a host.

-1. Develop a scheduler that perform load balancing (`balance` load) with regards to the mips available on each host.
-2. Develop an observer to evaluate every second the balancing rate.
-The balancing ratio must be logged for observations.
+Establish a metric to describe the balancing, justify you choice, and observe its variation depending on the underlying scheduler.

+3. What is the temporal complexity of the algorithm ?

 ### Get rid of SLA violations